-Yarn is a package manager for Node (Node.js) and is intended as a replacement for npm (node package manager).
+Yarn is a package manager for Node (Node.js) and is a replacement for npm (node package manager).
 Instead of installing from a registry, Yarn installs packages from other nodes on your network that have already downloaded the packages.
 This speeds up the installation for projects with many node modules.

 Yarn has some advantages: First, it tells you which version of an installed package is compatible with your project.
-Second, it makes your packages more secure by calculating checksums of each package so in case a developer installs an outdated or corrupt package, Yarn can detect the it.
+Second, it makes your packages more secure by calculating the checksums of each package so in case a developer installs an outdated or corrupt package, Yarn can detect it.

-It’s not easy to say whether Yarn is better than npm but if you search for an easy-to-use package manager, yarn might be the right choice.
+It’s not easy to say whether Yarn is better than npm, but if you search for an easy-to-use package manager, yarn might be the right choice.

 - A server running Debian 11.